 Beginning in November 2016, 75 freshmen and sophomore music students from Historically Black Colleges and Universities (HBCUs) and other colleges and universities across America were selected to join the band.
-Students chosen for the final band will be announced in 2017.
+Today our 65 students and 10 alternates represent 21 HBCUs.

 Participants will take part in a series of commemorative events culminating with performances at historic sites across the United States and Europe.
 This is your opportunity to pay special tribute to the men who sacrificed so much and inspired so many.

 Hello, I’m Stephany B. Neal, founder of The 369th Experience.
 What is The 369th Experience?
 We are a nonprofit organization dedicated to acknowledging, educating and preserving the legacy of Lieutenant James Reese Europe, Second Lieutenant Noble Sissle, and The 369th Infantry Regiment.